-Sandra has worked at CFS since 2017, she currently works as a Walk-in counselor at four locations in Saskatoon and surrounding areas.
+Sandra has worked at CFS since 2017, she currently works as a Walk-in counsellor at four locations in Saskatoon and surrounding areas.
 Sandra counsels individuals, couples, children, and families.
 She is a registered social worker, she graduated with her Masters of Indigenous Social Work degree in 2017.
 Sandra believes that sometimes life gets challenging and at times people cannot see their own strengths and resilience.
 Together with clients, Sandra uses a strength-based approach, taking the whole person into consideration while restoring balance.

 Corey holds a Master’s Degree in Marriage and Family Therapy and is an Associate Member of the CAMFT.
-She has worked with children and youth in various capacities for over ten years and enjoys the creativity they bring to the counseling space.
+She has worked with children and youth in various capacities for over ten years and enjoys the creativity they bring to the counselling space.
 Corey uses a Narrative Therapy foundation integrated with additional modalities, including play-based interventions, to provide personalized services to each client.

 She enjoys working collaboratively in considering the unique systems and identities each person moves within.
 In her time outside the office, Corey enjoys being in nature, exploring new restaurants/coffee shops, and going to the movies.

 Abdikarim Osman (Abdi) is passionate about mental health.
 Abdi holds a master’s degree in counselling psychology.
 He believes that with the necessary support & resources, every human being has the potential to become the best version of themselves.